logikioopensource/b2b-accelerator/docs/iFrame Integration Setup.md

 ### Runtime Token
 1. In Logik, create a Runtime Client, with an Origin matching the Logik base URL.
 Click Copy to get the client token.
 2. In Salesforce, from Setup home, go to Custom Code > Visualforce Pages.
-3. Find the "commerceConfigurationWindow" page and click Edit.
+3. If using a site on an Aura template, find the "commerceConfigurationWindow" page and click Edit.
+If using a site on a LWR template, Edit the "commerceConfigurationWindowLwr" page.
 4. Look for the line: `"runtimeToken":"",  // Set this to the token for the Runtime Client created in Logik`
 5. Paste the copied token into the empty string and save.